'Russia Doesn't Have To Make Fake News': Biggest Election Threat Is Closer To Home

 Q. President Trump is repeatedly questioning the legitimacy of the election.
 How is this shaping the wider discussion?

-GM: The Trump administration is sending very mixed messages, said Jankowicz.
+Myre: The Trump administration is sending very mixed messages, Jankowicz said.

 "On the one hand, we see these stark warnings coming from the U.S. intelligence agencies.
 And on the other hand, President Trump is joking about fake news with [Russian leader] Vladimir Putin," she said.